KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 The settings tab contains the management of the 3 elements that compose a directive:
     - Data table: enabled by default is the grid containing data.
 You can choose the number of item per page.
     - Facets: if enabled the sidepanel with the facets will appear.
 It is also possibile to configure facets pagination options such as results limit, max number of items and more.
+If *enable selection on facets* is enabled, a user click on the facets will throw a cockpit selection instead of just filtering the table.
     - Text search: if enabled a searcbar will appear at the top of the widget.
 It is possible to set a default search for widget initialization.

 .. figure:: media/image481b.png